-3. If you selected updating/ downloading from the Internet, select the ASUS FTP site nearest you to avoid network traffic, or choose Auto Select.
+3. If you select Updating BIOS from the Internet, select the ASUS FTP site nearest you to avoid network traffic, or choose Auto Select.
 Click Next.

-- From the FTP site, select the BIOS version that you wish to download.
+- 4. From the FTP site, select the BIOS version that you wish to download.
 Click Next. - 5.
 Follow the instructions on the succeeding screens to complete the update process.

-If you selected the option to update the BIOS from a file, a window pops up prompting you to locate the file.
+If you select the option to update the BIOS from a file, a window prompts you to locate the file.
 Select the file, click Save, then follow the screen instructions to complete the update process.